← All posts

 Getting there takes a few practical pieces working in concert.
 You need conversion actions that fire only on real outcomes, not on every page view.
 You need a way to mark which leads actually closed, whether that lives in a full CRM or a disciplined spreadsheet your sales team keeps current.
 And you need enough patience to let the data accumulate before you trust it, because a feedback loop built on three conversions will steer you off a cliff.
 None of this is glamorous, which is precisely why most accounts skip it and stay stuck reporting clicks.

 Anyone can buy clicks.
-Buying customers profitably is a different skill, and it lives in the wiring between the ad, the landing page, and the CRM, which is exactly where most accounts have no wiring at all.
+Buying customers profitably is a different skill, and it lives in the wiring between the ad, the landing page, and the CRM, which is where most accounts have no wiring at all.

 The Landing Page Has to Keep the Promise